AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     **Note:** When CoPilot first launches, the version number is based on the version in the image, but within an hour the CoPilot version will be updated.

-    **Note:** If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, ensure you first release the CoPilot licence of the current instance.
+    **Note:** If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, release the CoPilot licence of the current instance first.
 To release the license, in CoPilot under Settings->Licensing, click the **RESET** button.

 6. (Verify connectivity with your controller) To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see the inventory of all resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VPNs/VNETs are represented on the geographic map.